jeffmax/simple-django-template/README.md

 Navigate to `http://localhost:8000` and you should see `OK`.

+### Features
-#### Features:
+#### Single directory

-* No separate app directory.
+No separate app directory.
 The root directory itself will be put on the PYTHONPATH and serve as an app directory.

+#### Combined urls/settings/views file
+The settings file serves as the main urls file and views file to make everything as simple as possible. *They should probably be broken out for anything but a trivial app.*

+#### Convenience scripts
-* Two bash scripts to setup the necessary environment variables and run a django test server (now uses uwsgi, not runserver) and run django tests.
-The runtests.sh must be run from the directory it resides in for PYTHONPATH reasons.
+* run-server.sh: setup the necessary environment variables and run a django test server (now uses uwsgi, not runserver)
+* run-tests.sh: setup the necesseary environment variables and run django tests.
+Must be run from the directory it resides in for PYTHONPATH reasons.

-#### A couple of things:
+### Notes

 * The settings file is setup to use a sqlite3 database to make the django TestCase happy.
 * There is an empty models.py file because the django testrunner insists on finding one or it will not find your tests.py.